zurago2023/s1/README.md

 If you want to compute statistics (avg thinking tokens etc) for an evaluation run you can use `python eval/compute_sample_stats.py path_to_samples_file.jsonl`

-To run REBASE
-... @Weijia ...
-Note that for the evaluations in the Discussion section with REBASE we used https://huggingface.co/simplescaling/step-conditional-control-old trained on an older version of our dataset https://huggingface.co/datasets/simplescaling/s1K-step-conditional-control-old and run on an older version of our evaluation using https://huggingface.co/datasets/Maxwell-Jia/AIME_2024.
+To run REBASE: commands are in `eval/rebase/run.sh` Note that for the evaluations in the Discussion section with REBASE we used https://huggingface.co/simplescaling/step-conditional-control-old trained on an older version of our dataset https://huggingface.co/datasets/simplescaling/s1K-step-conditional-control-old and run on an older version of our evaluation using https://huggingface.co/datasets/Maxwell-Jia/AIME_2024.

 ### Data